Elysium-Labs-EU/juno-core/README.md

 2. Create a file named `.env` in the root of the project
 3. If you want to run the backend on your local machine, follow the steps [here](https://github.com/Elysium-Labs-EU/juno-backend-service/blob/main/README.md) or skip to the next step.
 4. Add `VITE_BACKEND_URL=YOUR_BACKEND_URL` to the `.env` file.
 If you want to use our hosted cloud backend, set `VITE_USE_LOCAL_FRONTEND_CLOUD_BACKEND=true` and `VITE_BACKEND_URL=https://juno-api.elysiumlabs.io`.
 And request to be added to the Google Test users via Discord
-5. Run the app using `yarn start`.
+5. Run the app using `yarn dev`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Contributing